-Are you wondering how much life insurance rates are for your age?
+Are you wondering where to find life insurance rates by age?

 We have published rates for ages 30 up to 79 all in this article.

-If you are younger than 30 or older than 79 you can get your life insurance rates by completing this quote request:
+If you are younger than 30 or older than 79 you can get your life insurance rates by age by completing this quote request:

 It seems like now more than ever life insurance companies and drug companies are advertising directly to consumers.